zeek/tree-sitter-zeek/README.md

 ## Testing

 There's currently no `tree-sitter test` testsuite.
-Instead, a test driver clones the Zeek repository and runs on every Zeek script in the distribution.
+Instead, a test driver runs the parser on every Zeek script in the Zeek distribution, reporting any errors.
+For CI, a Github Action workflow additionally clones the Zeek tree prior to running this test, to ensure that those Zeek scripts are available.